 Is all this worth jacking me around for 2 months without a computer for my wife or does it seem like a really bad way to do business.
 Oh by the way Asus will be hearing from me as well because a computer should not break after 1 year with very limited use.

-Review about: Geek Squad Laptop Repair.
+Product or Service Mentioned: Geek Squad Laptop Repair.

 Reason of review: Damaged or defective.